Wolf-Dietrich Wilcke: Operation Barbarossa

 On 8 June 1941, the bulk of JG 53's air elements moved via Jever, in northern Germany, to Mannheim-Sandhofen.
 There the aircraft were given a maintenance overhaul prior to moving east.
 On 12 June, III.
 Gruppe was ordered to transfer to a forward airfield at Sobolewo.
 On 21 June, the Geschwaderkommodore (wing commander) of JG 53 and its Gruppenkommandeure were summoned to nearby Suwałki, where Generalfeldmarschall (field marshal) Albert Kesselring gave the final instructions for the upcoming attack.
 Wilcke briefed his pilots that evening.

-On 22 June, the Geschwader crossed into Soviet airspace in support of Operation Barbarossa, the invasion of the Soviet Union, which opened the Eastern Front.
+On 22 June, the Geschwader crossed into Soviet airspace to support Operation Barbarossa, the invasion of the Soviet Union, which opened the Eastern Front.
 III.
-Gruppe took off on its first mission at 3:20 am with the Gruppenstab (headquarters unit) and 7.
+Gruppe took off on its first mission at 3:20 a.m. with the Gruppenstab (headquarters unit) and 7.
 Staffel targeting Soviet airfields at Alytus and Oranji.
 Wilcke shot down three Polikarpov I-15 biplane fighter aircraft.
 The second mission of the day by III.
-Gruppe was a Stuka escort mission to Grodno at 6:00 am, during which Wilcke claimed another victory.
-He led another attack at 4:10 pm; while strafing airfields, he claimed his fifth aerial victory of the day, an "ace-in-a-day" achievement, taking his total to 18.
+Gruppe was a Stuka escort mission to Grodno at 6:00 a.m., during which Wilcke claimed another victory.
+He led another attack at 4:10 p.m.; while strafing airfields, he claimed his fifth aerial victory of the day, an "ace-in-a-day" achievement, taking his total to 18.

 On 25 June 1941, JG 53 was relocated with III.
 Gruppe arriving at Vilnius at 8:30 am.
 The same day, Wilcke was slightly injured when he collided with another aircraft during takeoff.
 He claimed his 19th victory on the evening of 30 June 1941, flying a combat air patrol into the Barysaw area.
 Wilcke was ordered to form "Gefechtsverband Wilcke" ("Battle Group Wilcke") on 1 July 1941.
 He commanded his III.
 Gruppe and II.
 Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) to counter-attack Soviet bombers.
-On 9 July, Wilcke destroyed a Petlyakov Pe-2 ground attack aircraft.
+On 9 July, Wilcke destroyed a Petlyakov Pe-2 ground-attack aircraft.
 He claimed a victory on 25 July during fighter escort missions in the Vyazma area.
 On 29 July 1941, III.
 Gruppe provided fighter cover for the German armored spearheads in the Dukhovshchina area.
 During this mission, Wilcke claimed another victory.
 The next day, over the spearheads at Yartsevo-Bely, Wilcke shot down a Polikarpov I-180 fighter.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 6 August 1941 for 25 victories.
 Both Wilcke and Leutnant Herbert Schramm were decorated by Kesselring on 9 August 1941.

 On 23 August 1941, the 9th Army began its assault on the Soviet forces in the Velikiye Luki area.
 Wilcke claimed two aerial victories while supporting these operations.
 III.
 Gruppe began returning to Germany in early October 1941.
-The air elements left the Soviet Union on 4 October, while the ground units were transported back by train to Mannheim on 13 October.
+The air element left the Soviet Union on 4 October, while the ground units were transported back by train to Mannheim on 13 October.
 Since 22 June 1941, III.
-Gruppe had claimed 769 aerial victories for the loss of 6 pilots killed, 7 missing in action, 2 captured and 12 wounded.
+Gruppe had claimed 769 aerial victories for losing 6 pilots killed, 7 missing in action, 2 captured and 12 wounded.